Gretel - Turn Your LinkedIn Profile into a Job Magnet

 This shouldn't be difficult if you have the right experience for the jobs you're going after... just include these key words from the job descriptions in how you describe your work on LinkedIn.

-You can also create a subsection in your summary of keywords, which is helpful for technical people who have a lot of skills that people might be searching for, and for executives who have a truly broad range of skills and experience in their toolbox.
+You can also create a subsection in your About summary that lists your keywords, which is helpful for technical people who have a lot of skills that people might be searching for, and for executives who have a truly broad range of skills and experience in their toolbox.
 Put it at the bottom of the About section and you can easily update it during your search.

 Tell a story with your experience.

 Writing a LinkedIn profile is different than a resume.
-It's in more natura langauge, and not just a list of responsibilities or whatever.
-And don’t just cut and paste from your resume.
+It's in more natural language, and not just a list of responsibilities or whatever.
+Definitely don’t just cut and paste from your resume.
+This is the simpler, more human version of you.

 Build your network before you need it.